dfelinto/blender-manual/manual/modifiers/deform/lattice.rst

 Example/Tutorial(s)
 ===================

-There are example tutorials for 2.4 versions in the :doc:`Tutorials <ls>` section.
-A 2.6 tutorial shows how to :doc:`shape a fork <ls/modifiers/lattice/shaping_a_fork>`.
+There are example tutorials for 2.4 versions in the :doc:`Tutorials </ls>` section.
+A 2.6 tutorial shows how to :doc:`shape a fork </ls/modifiers/lattice/shaping_a_fork>`.

 Particles and Lattices